aurielfournier/CV/PDF_CV.md

 Arkansas Cooperative Fish and Wildlife Research Unit - University of Arkansas
 August 2012 - Present

-- Effects of wetland management strategies on habitat use of fall migrating rails on intensively managed wetland complexes in Missouri.
+Effects of wetland management strategies on habitat use of fall migrating rails on intensively managed wetland complexes in Missouri.
 Performing distance based nocturnal ATV surveys for rails in wetland impoundments across the state of Missouri.
 Managing a four person field crew, working closely with state and federal land managers.
 Capturing rails, taking blood and feather samples.

 **Undergraduate Research Grant**
 Dr. Joseph Bump
 Michigan Technological University
 May 2011 - Present

-- Assessing the breeding location of Virginia Rails migrating through NW Ohio using stable isotopes.
+Assessing the breeding location of Virginia Rails migrating through NW Ohio using stable isotopes.
 Manuscript In Review.

 **Summer Undergraduate Research Fellowship**
 Dr. Joseph Bump
 August 2010 - December 2011

-- Developed a morphometric model to predict the sex of Virginia Rails.
+Developed a morphometric model to predict the sex of Virginia Rails.
 Published in [The Wildlife Society Bulletin](http://www.researchgate.net/publication/258931344_A_Morphometric_Model_to_Predict_the_Sex_of_Virginia_Rails_%28Rallus_limicola%29).

-\newpage

 **Undergraduate Research Grant**
 Dr. David Flaspohler
 May 2010 - March 2011

-- Examined variation in eye color across the range of Golden-winged Warblers.
+Examined variation in eye color across the range of Golden-winged Warblers.
 [Presented poster.](http://figshare.com/articles/What_can_their_eyes_tell_us_Assessing_the_relationship_between_eye_spotting_age_and_breeding_location_of_Golden_winged_Warblers/1320945)

 **Summer Undergraduate Research Fellowship**
 Dr. David Flaspohler
 May - August 2009

-- Developed a land management plan for Pioneer Scout Reservation, Ohio.
+Developed a land management plan for Pioneer Scout Reservation, Ohio.
 Presented poster.

 ## Publications